yat-labs/yat-docs/yat-docs/docs/guides/1_overview.md

 ###  Similarity

-The male and female and gender-neutral versions of many emojis look awfully similar (compare 🚶🏼‍♀️ and 🚶🏼‍♂️).
+The male and female and gender-neutral versions of many emojis look awfully similar.
+Consider 🚶🏼‍♀️ and 🚶🏼‍♂️.

-Country Flag emojis have the same problem (compare 🇮🇪, 🇨🇮, 🇮🇹, 🇬🇳 and 🇫🇷 or 🇹🇩, 🇧🇪 and 🇩🇪 and of course 🇦🇺 and 🇳🇿).
+Country Flag emojis have the same problem.
+Compare 🇮🇪, 🇨🇮, 🇮🇹, 🇬🇳 and 🇫🇷 or 🇹🇩, 🇧🇪 and 🇩🇪 and of course 🇦🇺 and 🇳🇿.
 It would be unfair to include _some_ country flags and not others, so we leave them all out.

-By the way, those flags are for Ireland, Ivory Coast, Italy, Guinea, France, Chad, Belgium, Germany, Australia and New Zealand.
+_By the way_, those flags are for Ireland, Ivory Coast, Italy, Guinea, France, Chad, Belgium, Germany, Australia and New Zealand.
+Could you differentiate them all?